 If your move involves an item which is directly connected to a mains utility such as an oven or cooker or electrical fitting, then a specialist contractor will be required, especially where gas is concerned.
 In these cases you will need to make arrangements for this to be carried out, ideally in advance of the actual move date in case there are any unforeseen issues.

 Where valuables are concerned it is advisable to put these in a safe place that is easily accessible by you, even during the move.
 Computers should also be backed up to prevent any data loss.

 On the move day the teams will arrive and the removal process will start in earnest.
-This when the advantages of using a professional mover will become apparent.
+This is when the advantages of using a professional mover will become apparent.
 Make sure that the room location of all packages is clearly marked up so that they are unloaded into the correct rooms at the new property.

 And most important of all… never, ever forget to keep the kettle out of the packing and stock up on tea, milk, sugar and biscuits.
 Professional removals people work much more efficiently when they’ve just had a fresh brew!

 OASiS has been working with the best local removals company for a number of years.
 They share our commitment to customer service and are renowned for their attention to detail, offering a range of moving solutions from straightforward ‘pack and move’ to international re-locations, as well as short- and long-term storage options.

 Best of all, they offer highly preferential rates to OASiS customers!
 For a free consultation or advice, please call us and we will put you in contact.